On the Fundamental Limit of the Stochastic Gradient Identification Algorithm Under Non-Persistent Excitation: Mathematical Framework

-Now, introduce a nonnegative real sequence \(\mu_n \geq 0\) called the \textit{weights} and define a weighted sum \(S_{ik}\) of the matrices \(A_n\) over the interval \([k,i)\):
+We now introduce a nonnegative real sequence \(\mu_n \geq 0\) referred to as the \textit{weights}, and define a weighted sum \(S_{ik}\) of the matrices \(A_j\) over the interval \([k,i)\):

-\begin{remark} The design of \(S_{ik}\) represents one of the fundamental innovations in this framework.
+\begin{remark} The design of \(S_{ik}\) represents one of the key ingredients in this framework.
 The weights \(\mu_j\) serve multiple purposes: they can compensate for non-uniform regressor magnitudes, emphasize periods of high information content, or discount older measurements in time-varying systems. \end{remark}

 We compute the quadratic form: